SwissDataScienceCenter/renku-demo/demo-script/script.md

 8. add git remote and push

-9. show the project on the Renga UI / then switch the the more complete `weather-ch` project to show other functionality
+9. show the project on the Renku UI / then switch the the more complete `weather-ch` project to show other functionality